karthik/dlab-advanced-r/README.md

-# D - lab advanced R workshop
+# D-lab R workshop

+**Objectives**: Teach participants a few ways to acquire data directly into R from the web, the importance of unit testing and documentation.
+Towards the end we will implement all these practices into a fully tested, documented and installable R package.

-November 12th, 350 Barrows Hall.
+*November 12th, 350 Barrows Hall.*

 ## Schedule of topics